JaneliaSciComp/flythrough/README.md

 # Flythrough

-A standalone, GUI-driven tool for authoring fly-through movies of large 3D microscopy volumes stored as **N5** or **OME-Zarr** (including Zarr v3).
-It turns the old copy-paste-recompile workflow (hand-editing `transforms[]` arrays in Java) into a reproducible, config-file-driven pipeline:
+A GUI-driven tool for authoring fly-through movies of large 3D microscopy volumes stored as **N5** or **OME-Zarr** (including Zarr v3).
+It is inspired by the hand-edit movie creation workflow in hot-knife.

 ```
 setup → interactive keyframe capture → visual verify/reorder → JSON config → headless PNG render
 ```

-The rendering machinery (BigDataViewer offscreen renderer, CLAHE/CLLCN normalization, similarity-transform interpolation with acceleration curves) is ported from the `saalfeldlab/hot-knife` movie classes, but this project has **no dependency on hot-knife**.

 ## Build